Published on August 28th, 2013 | by Ruben Luyten1

 Origins of the solera system

 The solera system is believed to have originated in Sanlúcar de Barrameda in the second half of the 18th century.
 Prior to this, all sherries were bottled as añadas or vintages, a concept that was still widely in use until the 20th century.
-Some of the oldest soleras still in use are now at El Maestro Sierra (laid down in 1830), Valdespino (1842) and Gonzalez Byass (1847).
+Some of the oldest soleras still in use are now at Osborne (laid down in 1790), El Maestro Sierra (1830), Valdespino (1842) and Gonzalez Byass (1847).

 Organisation of a solera